 - Stroum JCC

-Mercer Island also has several kosher food options.
+Mercer Island also has a number of kosher food options.
 The QFC Grocery Store carries a wide variety of kosher products, including meat, cheese, prepared foods/deli, sushi, bakery, and fish.
 The New Seasons Market carries kosher meat, dairy, and wine.
 Island Crust Cafe is the local meeting place with a wide menu of soups, salads, sandwiches, entrees and pizzas.
-Go to the local Menchie’s Frozen Yogurt for a sweet treat!
-Affordable Kosher (kosher food delivery service) also delivers to your doorstep on Mercer Island.
+Go to the local Menchies frozen yogurt for a sweet treat!
+Affordable Kosher (kosher food delivery service) also delivers to your doorstep in Mercer Island.

-Families on Mercer Island send their kids to a variety of Jewish schools, including The Jewish Day School, Torah Day School, Menachem Mendel Seattle Cheder, Northwest Yeshiva High School, Seattle Hebrew Academy, Seattle Jewish Community School, and Derech Emunah Girls High School.
+Families in Seward Park send their kids to a variety of Jewish schools, including The Jewish Day School, Torah Day School, Northwest Yeshiva High School, Seattle Hebrew Academy, Seattle Jewish Community School, and Derech Emunah girls high school.

 While the three areas listed above have the highest concentrations of Jewish households, many other neighborhoods attract Jews and have great resources.

 Capitol Hill is a vibrant hub of Seattle culture, and one of Seattle’s oldest neighborhoods.
 It is very centrally located, and includes the beautiful Discovery Park.
-Capitol Hill is home to Temple De Hirsch Sinai (Reform), the Capitol Hill Minyan, and Chabad of Capital Hill.
+Capitol Hill is home to Temple De Hirsch Sinai (Reform) and the Capitol Hill Minyan.

-Bellevue is on the east side of Lake Washington, easily accessible to Seattle over either the I-90 or 520 bridge, and sits between Mercer Island and Redmond.
-Bellevue contains a number of neighborhoods and includes several synagogues and minyanim including Temple De Hirsch Sinai (Reform, second location), Temple B’nai Torah (Reform), and Eastside Torah Center Chabad of Bellevue, and The Jewish Day School of Metropolitan Seattle is located in Bellevue.
+Bellevue is on the east side of Lake Washington, easily accessible to Seattle over either the I90 or 520 bridge, and sits between Mercer Island and Redmond.
+Bellevue has multiple neighborhoods within it, and includes several synagogues and minyanim including Temple De Hirsch Sinai (Reform, second location), Temple B’nai Torah (Reform), and Eastside Torah Center Chabad of Bellevue, and the Jewish Day School of Metropolitan Seattle is located in Bellevue.

 Queen Anne is a big hill just north of downtown Seattle with views of Lake Union on the east side, and views of Puget Sound on the west side.
 It is very close to Amazon, Fred Hutchinson Cancer Research Center, Google, Expedia and many other major employers.
 Magnolia, Ballard and Fremont neighbor Queen Anne, and all are very popular places to live.
 Queen Anne is home to The Kavana Cooperative and Chabad Queen Anne.